Shout! Factory To Bring ‘In This Corner Of The World’ To North America

 Shout!
-Factory, a multi-platform media company will bring Japanese animated feature film In This Corner of the World to North America.
+Factory, a multi-platform media company, will bring Japanese animated feature film In This Corner of the World to North America.
 The company has entered into an agreement with Animatsu Entertainment for the film that’s based on the award-winning manga by Fumiyo Kouno.

 Shout!
 Factory has secured a film deal to bring animated feature film In This Corner of the World to North American audiences.
-The company has brokered a deal with Animatsu Entertainment, a London-based producer, licensor and distributor of anime in the UK and Ireland, to secure the distribution rights.
+The company has brokered a deal with Animatsu Entertainment, a London-based producer, licensor and distributor of anime in the U.K. and Ireland, to secure the distribution rights.
 The movie beautifully portrays the everyday challenges faced by the Japanese in the midst of World War II.
 The announcement about the movie’s debut in North America was jointly made by Shout!
 Factory’s founders Richard Foos, Bob Emmer and Garson Foos; and Animatsu Entertainment’s Chief Operating Officer, Jerome Mazandarani.

 In This Corner of the World Anime Film Earns 1.5 Billion Yen https://t.co/oHTuAPzyUq #Anime pic.twitter.com/vcdP5QH0VR